Sootpaws/tunnelvision/README.md

 This is an in-progress rewrite of the original Tunnelvision, and there are a lot things that need to be done before this can become the primary version:

-- Sorting options
-- Fullsize / thumbnail handling
+- Fullsize / thumbnail caching
 - About page
 - Licensing information
 - Open Canvas page